nadiamariduena/python-intro-2024-privat/z_Tkinter_python_3-8_issue.md

 ||/ Name             Version         Architecture Description
 +++-================-===============-============-=================================================
 ii  python3-tk:amd64 3.12.3-0ubuntu1 amd64        Tkinter - Writing Tk applications with Python 3.x
+/*
+The output ii in the beginning of the line indicates that python3-tk is installed (ii stands for 'installed').
+Here's what each column in the output means:

+- Desired: Current desired state of the package (usually Unknown for dpkg -l output).

+- Status: Current status of the package installation (ii indicates installed).

+- Name: Name of the package (python3-tk).

+- Version: Version of the package (3.12.3-0ubuntu1 in your case).

+- Architecture: Architecture for which the package is installed (amd64 for 64-bit systems).

+- Description: Brief description of the package (Tkinter - Writing Tk applications with Python 3.x).

+*/
 ```
 <br>
 <br>